beteyemane/connect-4/README.md

   }
 ```

 For the win condition, I created a function which checks if the counter placed has another counter of the same player, next to it.
 If it does, it then checks that counter.
-This is done by pushing the player's countter in an empty array which then loops 4 times.
-When there are four players of the same class, the winner is announced.
+This is done by pushing the player's counter in an empty array which then loops 4 times.
+When there are four counters of the same class in the array, the winner is determined.

 ```
   function getFourCells(index, vector) {